 - 10B(n,alpha)7Li(n,n+alpha)3H threshold reaction (~3 MeV).

 Gadolinium as Burnable Absorber.
-In nuclear industry gadolinium is commonly used as a neutron absorber due to very high neutron absorption cross-section of two isotopes 155Gd and 157Gd.
-In fact their absorption cross-sections are the highest among all stable isotopes.
+In the nuclear industry, gadolinium is commonly used as a neutron absorber due to the very high neutron absorption cross-section of two isotopes 155Gd and 157Gd.
+Their absorption cross-sections are the highest among all stable isotopes.
 155Gd has 61 000 barns for thermal neutrons (for 0.025 eV neutron) and 157Gd has even 254 000 barns.
-For this reason gadolinium is widely used as a burnable absorber, which is commonly used in fresh fuel to compensate an excess of reactivity of reactor core.
-In comparison with another burnable absorbers gadolinium behaves like a completely black material.
-Therefore gadolinium is very effective in compensation of the excess of reactivity, but on the other hand an improper distribution of Gd-burnable absorbers may lead to unevenness of neutron-flux density in the reactor core.
+For this reason, gadolinium is widely used as a burnable absorber, commonly used in fresh fuel to compensate for an excess of reactivity of reactor core.
+In comparison with other burnable absorbers, gadolinium behaves like a completely black material.
+Therefore gadolinium is very effective in compensation of the excess of reactivity.
+Still, on the other hand, improper distribution of Gd-burnable absorbers may lead to the unevenness of neutron-flux density in the reactor core.